klange/toaruos/base/home/local/README.md

     sudo msk install build-essential

-Or you can install Python with:
+Or you can install some games with:

-    sudo msk install python
+    sudo msk install doom quake

 The password for the default user (`local`) is `local`.